jbestenlehner/mat1820_example/docs/session5.md

 ```
 :::{warning}

-Always check your condition, if it becomes `False` and does not run forever.
+Always check your condition, if it will become `False` at some point and does not run forever.

 :::